jprausch/Lookout-Server/README.md

       Test Data Store Empty
         ✓ clear data Store and return good Ip, bad Ip, and count

     Integration Tests

     Post Tests
       Post To Invalid URL
         ✓ should return 404
-      Post To Valid URL with Bad data
+      Post To Valid URL with non-Json data
         ✓ should return 400
-      Post with bad data (IP Address > 255.255.255.255) ✓ should return 400
+      Post with bad Json data (IP Address > 255.255.255.255) ✓ should return 400
-      Post with conent-type
+      Post with invalid content-type
         ✓ should return 400
       Post with valid-data
         ✓ should return 200